 Colombia streamlined its visa process a couple years ago and you can apply online, fewer documents are required and approvals are now relatively fast, typically in about a week or two.
 And visas in Brazil reportedly can take at least a month to receive.

-Also, Brazil requires visas for citizens from the U.S., Canada, Australia and other countries to enter Brazil as a tourist.
-There is a new e-Visa for tourists to Brazil from the U.S., Australia, Canada or Japan, which streamlines this but it’s still a hassle a visa isn’t isn’t needed for most tourists going to Colombia.
+Also, Brazil has required visas for citizens from the U.S., Canada, Australia and other countries to enter Brazil as a tourist.
+There was a new e-Visa for tourists to Brazil from the U.S., Australia, Canada or Japan, which streamlines this but it’s still a hassle.
+However, starting on June 17, 2019, Brazil will no longer require visas for tourists from the U.S., Australia, Canada or Japan.

 The Medellin Guru City and Place Comparisons